PPKFS/inform-readers-guide/src/site/notes/inform/knowledge.md

     - [[inform/Instance Subjects|Instance Subjects]] - The instances family of inference subjects.
     - [[inform/Kind Subjects|Kind Subjects]]- The kinds family of inference subjects.
     - [[inform/Relation Subjects|Relation Subjects]] - The relations family of inference subjects.
-    - [[Property Permissions (knowledge)|Property Permissions (knowledge)]] - To enforce the domain of properties: for instance, that a door can be open or closed but that an animal cannot, or that a person can have a carrying capacity but that a door cannot.
+    - [[inform/Property Permissions (knowledge)|Property Permissions (knowledge)]] - To enforce the domain of properties: for instance, that a door can be open or closed but that an animal cannot, or that a person can have a carrying capacity but that a door cannot.
     - [[inform/Conditions of Subjects|Conditions of Subjects]] - Properties which hold one of an enumerated set of named states of something.
 -   Chapter 5: Modelling
-    - [[Inferences (knowledge)|Inferences (knowledge)]] - An inference is a single datum about the world model, believed to be true or untrue and with some degree of certainty.
+    - [[inform/Inferences (knowledge)|Inferences (knowledge)]] - An inference is a single datum about the world model, believed to be true or untrue and with some degree of certainty.
     - [[inform/Property Inferences|Property Inferences]] - Inferences that a property of something is true, or has a particular value.
     - [[inform/Indefinite Appearance|Indefinite Appearance]]- When the source text comments on something with a sentence consisting only of a double-quoted literal text, we infer that as an indefinite appearance property.
     - [[inform/Relation Inferences|Relation Inferences]] - Inferences that a relation holds between two subjects or values.